yingxingcheng/charge-dipole-model/README.md

-This fortran demo program implements the charge-dipole interaction model with Gaussian-type density functions, i.e., Q+P ISO [R] in Ref.
-[4].
+This fortran demo program implements the charge-dipole interaction model with Gaussian-type density functions.
 See [this link](https://link.aps.org/doi/10.1103/PhysRevB.75.045407) for more details.

 # Installation